hafsa114/Sel-JavaCucumberProj01/README.md

 # Sel-JavaCucumberProj01
-This is an End to End framework that covers WEB and API Automation using Java / Selenium /Rest Assured and Cucumber BDD.
+This is an End to End framework that covers UI and API Automation using Java / Selenium /Rest Assured and Cucumber BDD.

 System Requirements - prerequisites
 --Java 8
 --Maven

-Sample Feature File Cucumber :

-Feature: CoinMarketCap UI Tasks

-Background: user navigates to given application
+Example:CoinMarket UI Tests

+Background:Launching CoinMarketCap url
-Given user navigates to CoinMarketCap URL
+Given Launch CoinMarketCap Application

-Scenario: 1 - Open CoinMarketCap application and verify number of rows displayed When user selects Show rows dropdown and selects Value Then selected number of rows must be displayed
+Scenario: 1- Navigate to CoinMarketCap application url and validate the rows count visible on UI application When user selects a value from show rows dropdown

-Note: First time when cloned wait for dependecies to downlaod and project to sync.
+Then row count on the UI should match with selection value

+prerequisites
+1.Project Clone.
+2.Please verify project sync and dependencies downloaded.

-Steps to execute the tests:
+Follow below steps to  execute the tests:

 There two ways to execute the tests from this framework:
 1. Run as junit by right clicking on src/test/java/testrunner/TestRunner.java and click Run